 Then we conduct fact investigation, discovery, research, and form a case strategy.
 Trial preparation begins on day one, and continues at least until the trial.

-With smart, hard work justice can be done.
+With smart, hard work, we can find justice.

 Questions?
 You can call Minneapolis Sex Crimes Lawyer Thomas Gallagher at (612) 333-1500.